Follow TV Tropes

 • Discworld:

-• At the climax of The Last Hero, a band of geriatric barbarian heroes die by plunging into snow from a great height while clutching a powerful explosive charge.
+• The Last Hero: During the climax, a band of geriatric barbarian heroes die by plunging into snow from a great height while clutching a powerful explosive charge.
 Or maybe they defy death itself, depending how you look at it.
 They’ve come to hate those sorts of trope.

-• Nello and Patrasche in A Dog of Flanders freeze to death on Christmas Eve.
+• A Dog of Flanders: Nello and Patrasche freeze to death on Christmas Eve.

 • James Joyce's "The Dead" (from Dubliners) may end with the definitive example of this trope.
 As the protagonist slowly drifts to sleep, thinking of the dead man his wife once loved, snow covers his window and his thoughts.
 The closing line: "His soul swooned slowly as he heard the snow falling faintly through the universe and faintly falling, like the descent of their last end, upon all the living and the dead."

-• In Christina Rossetti's Goblin Market, Lizzie reminds her sister of Jeanie, who ate the goblin fruit, but sickened and "fell with the first snow" of winter.
+• Goblin Market: Lizzie reminds her sister of Jeanie, who ate the goblin fruit, but sickened and "fell with the first snow" of winter.
 (Since Laura has already eaten the fruit, this lets readers know just how much time she has left.)

-• The final fight in The Grimrose Girls takes place in a snowy landscape in the dead of winter.
+• The Grimrose Girls: The final fight takes place in a snowy landscape in the dead of winter.
 It ends in the middle of a frozen lake.
 The main characters all survive, but the villain dies, complete with blood splattering on the white background.

-• Harry Potter visits his parents' graves for the first time in Deathly Hallows, accompanied by Hermione.
-It so happens that they do this in December, and the graveyard is covered in snow.
-Harry, of course, cannot help but cry (and neither can many readers).
+• Harry Potter: Harry visits his parents' graves for the first time in Deathly Hallows, accompanied by Hermione.
+It so happens that they do this in December and the graveyard is covered in snow.
+Harry, of course, cries.

-• In Her Mothers Hope, after Marta's mother finally succumbs to her long-term illness, her emotionally unstable sister, Elise, commits suicide by walking to a nearby meadow and laying down in the snow until she freezes to death
+• Her Mothers Hope: After Marta's mother finally succumbs to her long-term illness, her emotionally unstable sister, Elise, commits suicide by walking to a nearby meadow and laying down in the snow until she freezes to death

-• The Hunger Games implies this.
-It is mentioned that several tributes froze to death one year because they hadn't been provided with any means of making fires which would have kept them warm.
+• The Hunger Games: It is mentioned that several tributes froze to death one year because they hadn't been provided with any means of making fires which would have kept them warm.

 • The Little Match Girl, which makes dying from cold and starvation lovely, glorious, and filled with so much Glurge.